NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

   from external/applgridphoton)

-If the user is able to run the nnpdf code, LHAPDF should already be available on his system.
-Likewise, if he is able to run apfelcomb, ROOT and APPLgrid should already be available.
+If the user is able to run the nnpdf code, LHAPDF should already be available on their system.
+Likewise, if they are able to run apfelcomb, ROOT and APPLgrid should already be available.
 FastJet can be installed from the external/fastjet-3.3.1 folder in the usual way as
 ```